Connect with others who understand.

 • An inward curvature of the spine

-• Waddling gait (a swaying, side-to-side walk) or walking on tiptoes
+• Waddling gait (a swaying, side-to-side walk) or walking on tiptoe

 • Delayed speech and language development

 Over time, DMD can weaken the heart muscle or lead to respiratory failure.
-In addition to the physical symptoms, children with DMD often have neurodevelopmental conditions (those that affect the development of the brain and nervous system).
-These include autism spectrum disorder and attention-deficit/hyperactivity disorder (ADHD), which can contribute to learning, social, and behavioral challenges.
+In addition, children with DMD often have neurodevelopmental conditions (those that affect the development of the brain and nervous system), including autism spectrum disorder and attention-deficit/hyperactivity disorder (ADHD).
+These conditions can contribute to learning, social, and behavioral challenges.

 3. Diagnostic Tools Guide DMD Treatment

 Several diagnostic tests can suggest DMD in a child with symptoms, but a confirmed diagnosis requires genetic testing.
-After a physical exam and a review of your family history, your child’s healthcare provider might recommend one or more tests.
+After performing a physical exam and reviewing your family history, your child’s healthcare provider might recommend one or more tests.

 Creatine Kinase Testing